Psalm 19:14 - O Lord my Rock

 Things Could Get Very InterestingComing out can be a dazzling adventure or a dismal disaster, depending on how you handle it and to whom you come out.
 If you’re young and hip, your friends probably won’t much care so being open and honest with them may not pose any problems.

 Your Mom and Dad and Pastor and Youth Pastor may have more difficulty with you being gay.
 Their reaction can be problematic.

 If you are not yet 18 and capable of supporting yourself, weigh carefully the pros and cons of telling everyone you're gay.
 Some parents have grounded gay kids who came out.
 Some have cut off Internet access.
 Some have shipped their gay kid off to an Ex-gay “ministry” for therapy to make them heterosexual.

 All are welcome - Is that true at your church?

 If you go to a conservative church like I did, my story may help you.
 You can read it here.
 In many conservative churches, your Pastor and Youth Pastor may not be as friendly or supportive when you tell them you're gay.
 Please don't misunderstand.

 I am a conservative Christian who loves the Bible.
 I believe the Bible from cover to cover - every word of it and I encourage you to believe every word in the Bible.

 But God expects us to read and interpret and apply the Bible in the context in which He gave it.
 He expects us to have enough common sense not to pull verses out of their historical context to make them teach something He never intended.

-Anyway, if you have been helping to lead worship, they may withdraw that privilege from you after you come out.
+If you have been helping lead worship, they may withdraw that privilege from you after you come out.
 The more conservative the church you attend, the more consequences you may face when you come out.

 Because these negative messages are constantly reinforced by using out of context quotations from the Bible, many gays falsely believe they must make a choice between being gay and being Christian.